laptop keyboard Computers & Technology

 Credit Reports - See Credit Reports links.

-Data Breaches: What You Should Do After a Data Breach NEW! - Describes six steps to take if your information is exposed in a data breach (2024, Experian; credit reporting company).
+Data Breaches: What You Should Do After a Data Breach - Describes six steps to take if your information is exposed in a data breach (2024, Experian; credit reporting company).
 See also How does a data breach affect you and why should you care?
-NEW!
-(2024, TechRadar; part of Future US, Inc.) and What To Do When Your Data Is Breached NEW!
-(2023, StaySafeOnline).
+(2024, TechRadar; part of Future US, Inc.) and What To Do When Your Data Is Breached (2023, StaySafeOnline).
 To find out whether your email account has been compromised in a data breach, check Have i been pwned? (by Troy Hunt, a Microsoft Regional Director).
 See also Privacy, above, and Security, below.

 Data Brokers - Explains different types of data brokers and 'People Search' sites, how they collect your data, and ways to stop or limit them (2021, makeuseof.com).
-Permission Slip by CR NEW!
-APP is a free app designed to regain control of your personal information and request that companies delete or stop selling your data (from Consumer Reports).
-See also All of Your Information That's Publicly Available (and What You Can Do About It) NEW!
-(2024, Lifehacker; part of Ziff Davis digital media and internet company), and Privacy links, below.
+Permission Slip by CR APP is a free app designed to regain control of your personal information and request that companies delete or stop selling your data (from Consumer Reports).
+See also All of Your Information That's Publicly Available (and What You Can Do About It) (2024, Lifehacker; part of Ziff Davis digital media and internet company), and Privacy links, below.
 To get contact info for hundreds of data brokers, see Privacy Rights Clearinghouse List of U.S. Data Brokers.

 Digital Legacy - See Online Life After Death for tips on how to plan for the management of your digital files, photos, posts and other accounts after your death.